We make sustainable food production possible

 United Nations' 17 Sustainable Development Goals

 Of course, it is not only DeLaval but all businesses that have a decisive role to play in making the world more sustainable and secure.
 The actions and innovations of business will determine the success or failure of the United Nations’ 17 Sustainable Development Goals and the commitment to reduce greenhouse gas emissions made at the UN Climate Change Conference in Paris in late 2015.
-I am happy to say that at DeLaval we have made a commitment to focus on three of the UN Sustainable Development Goals, namely: Zero hunger, Responsible consumption and production, and Climate action.
+We have identified eight UN Sustainable Development Goals where we can have an impact.

 I invite you to explore our site in more detail, learn more about our work and to give us feedback or questions.
 We encourage a healthy dialogue with all our stakeholders so that we together can make food production sustainable.